 There are many species of Lavender with countless varieties and cultivars, from traditional purple forms to white lavender plants and dwarf lavender cultivars.
 The most commonly available varieties can generally be broken into 3 main groups, English Lavender, French Lavender and Lavandin hybrids.

 |English Lavender||Lavandula angustifolia||June/ July||A single flush of flowers on long stems.||Fully hardy||Lavender 'Hidcote', Lavender 'Munstead'|

 |French Lavender||Lavandula stoechas||May to September if deadheaded||Showy flowers topped with distinctive bracts, carried on short stems||Borderline coping with short periods between -5°C and -10°C (14-23°F)||Lavender 'Fathead', Lavender 'Bandera'|

 |Lavandin||Sterile Lavandula hybrids||July/ August||Vigorous plants flowering on very long stems||Less hardy than English Lavender but hardy to -10°C (14°F)||Lavender x intermedia 'Edelweiss'|

-Most people prefer to buy pre-grown lavender plants, but if you are on a budget or enjoy a challenge then you can grow your own
+Most people prefer to buy pre-grown lavender plants, but if you are on a budget or enjoy a challenge then you can grow your own Lavender plants from seed.

 Given its Mediterranean origins it should come as no surprise that Lavender plants enjoy a free draining soil in full sun.
 Lavenders tolerate chalky soils well, and cope reasonably well with dry conditions once established.
 They make useful shrubs for coastal positions and hot, dry gravel gardens.
 You can even plant a Lavender hedge for a lovely informal edging that will attract plenty of pollinating insects to the garden.